GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 Recommended reading about the application of vespagrams is *Tian et al. GRL 2005 VOL. 32, L08301, doi:10.1029/2004GL021885*.

 The tool to plot vespagrams is `rf_plot_vespagram.py` which takes as input a set of RFs stored in H5 format.
 See `rf_plot_vespagram.py --help`.
-Currently the plotting is set from -5 to 20 seconds time window and 5 to 9 s/degrees in slowness.
-The filtering is bandpass from 0.03 to 0.5 Hz.
+Currently, the plotting is set from -5 to 20 seconds time window and 5 to 9 s/degrees in slowness.
+The filtering applied is a bandpass from 0.03 to 0.5 Hz.
 The parameters of the data processing are saved within the PDF file _document properties_.